-Depending on the needs of the child, a vast amount of the learning takes place through play-based learning and, in more practical settings, where language will play an important part.
-Upper key stage, Mathematics and Numeracy are largely taught by subject area and strong links are used throughout the school of our community and local environment.
+Depending on the needs of the child, a vast amount of learning takes place through play-based learning and, in more practical settings, where language will play an important part.
+Upper key stage, Mathematics AND Numeracy are largely taught by subject area and strong links are used throughout the school of our community and local environment.

 Profound & Multiple Learning Difficulties Classes